Lt.-Col Robert Michael Smith Annesley1

 Kate Talbot Howey1

-Kate Talbot Howey was born before 1880.
-She was the daughter of Maj.-Gen. William Howey.1 She married Lt.-Col. Arthur Stpehen Robert Annesley, son of Lt.-Col Robert Michael Smith Annesley and Jane Hume Anderson, on 5 December 1895.1 She died on 11 June 1939.1
+Kate Talbot Howey was the daughter of Maj.-Gen. William Howey.1 She married Lt.-Col. Arthur Stephen Robert Annesley, son of Lt.-Col Robert Michael Smith Annesley and Jane Hume Anderson, on 5 December 1895.1 She died on 11 June 1939.1

 From 5 December 1895, her married name became Annesley.1